 Are you one of those that have jumped on the social media marketing bandwagon to promote your business?
 Are you following the rules of social media engagement?

-You expect it to boost your sales, improve customer relations, right?
-Or do you think it will help you manage your online reputation, and reduce every bit of overhead you have?
+You expect it to boost your sales and improve audience relations, right?
+Or do you think it will help you manage your online reputation and reduce every bit of overhead you have?
 So what happened?
 Why have you not started reaping those benefits even though you exist on Facebook, X (Twitter), and YouTube?

 Social media is a multi-medium.
 It lets your existing customers have conversations with your potential customers.

 There are five basic rules of social media engagement that you need to respect.
-The rules are:

 Relationships Come Before Sales

-You Go to the Community; The Community Doesn’t Come to You
+You Go to the Community; The Community Doesn’t Come to You.

 Communities Are Grown, Not Built

-Don’t Try to Replace the Community
+Don’t Try to Replace the Community.

 Don’t try to re-invent the wheel.
 Don’t build your customised online communities from scratch to compete with Facebook, etc. There is no point.
 You can never catch up or compete.

-Content Is King
+Content Is King.